cenau/participate/index.md

 You and a friend will work together to complete a simple task, then we will finish up with a quick chat about the task and your thoughts and opinions about it.

-The whole thing takes 1 hour *maximum*, and we can be flexible about location and times.
+The whole thing takes 1 hour *maximum*, and our lab is in Central London.
+We can be flexible about location and times.

 Not only will you gain my Eternal Gratitude and assist Scientific Progress, but also I can reward you with tasty baked goods/snacks/beverages!